micha2718l/dolphain/LANDING_PAGE_NOTES.md

 # Landing Page Development Notes

 **Date:** October 10, 2025
+**Developer:** Michael Haas (with GitHub Copilot AI assistance)
 **Purpose:** Document the GitHub Pages landing site structure and design decisions

+**Attribution Note:** This landing page, associated documentation, and portions of the Dolphain library were developed by Michael Haas with significant assistance from GitHub Copilot, an AI pair programming assistant.
+The scientific research, data analysis, and project direction are entirely attributable to Michael Haas.
+The AI assisted with implementation, documentation structure, design elements, and technical writing.

 ---

 ## Files Created

 ### Core Landing Page

 - **`index.html`** - Main landing page (root level for GitHub Pages)
   - Clean, semantic HTML5
   - Links to external CSS and JS for maintainability